joehunterdev/chord-finder/readme.md

 ```

 Analysis:
+- [] Can getChord switch statement be imporved ?
 - Where to handle chord name ?
-In context ? or directly in component itself
+In context ? or directly in component
+- A purely funcitonal component where to structure

 ---

 ### V3